 Another email.
-Yes, another email about the illnesses going around your kids’ school.
+Yes, another email about the sicknesses going around your kids’ school.
 Whooping Cough.
 Strep.
-Stomach bug.
+Flu.
 RSV - Respiratory syncytial virus.
-Just reading the words is enough to send moms and dads into a panic.
-The CDC announced that RSV leads to an average of 57,527 hospitalizations among children under five each year in the United States.
+Just seeing the words is enough to send mamas and dadas into a panic.
+The CDC announced that RSV results in an average of 57,527 hospitalizations among children under five each year in the United States.
 So what do you do to help keep your family safe?

 Understand Indoor Air Pollution

-- Pollutant sources (cleaning solutions, improperly maintained or unclean heating and cooling or humidification units, tobacco, etc)
+- Pollutant sources (cleaning solutions, poorly maintained or unclean heating and cooling or humidification units, smoke, etc)

 So all this info – what does it mean?
 What do you do?
-How can you make sure you and your kiddos aren’t breathing contaminated, disease-inducing air?
+How can you make sure you and your little ones aren’t breathing sullied, disease-inducing air?